 Yes, I know what you’re thinking – it’s just a Fiat 128 built in an command economy country, but the genius of this car is that, in many ways, it improves on the car it was based on.
 Once again, Giacosa showed his mastery of engineering with the Fiat 128, taking the best points established with the Autobianchi, and moving them on several stages.

 In came a wonderful new belt-driven ohc engine (which was incredibly advanced and long-lived), as well as a contemporary sounding all-independent MacPherson strut suspension layout.
 Architecturally, the modern car had truly arrived, even if it was packaged in a three-box body that did all it could to disguise that ultra-modern envelope.

 However, Fiat’s long-standing partners, Zastava, took a 1968 hatchback version that Giacosa had penned, but which Fiat management was too conservative to manufacture, and put it into production.
-Either way, the Zastava 101 can probably lay a genuine claim to really creating the Golf class – it was the first FWD mid-liner that had all of the ingredients of modernity.
+Either way, the Zastava 101 can probably lay a genuine claim to really creating the Golf class – it was the first front-wheel-drive mid-liner that had all of the ingredients of modernity.
 Not bad for a car launched at the same time as the Morris Marina and produced in a Communist country…

-The question that we may not dare ask, but will do anyway is… was the Zastava 101 more of a ground-breaking design than the Mini?
+The question that we may not dare ask, but will do anyway is… was the Zastava 101 more of a ground-breaking design than the BMC Mini?
 You tell us.

 - Review : Leyland P76 - 8 March 2021

 - The cars : Innocenti Mini 90/120 (P53) development story - 4 March 2021

 - Concepts and prototypes : MG Rover RDX60 (2000-2005) - 1 March 2021